skousik/RTD_tutorial/step_1_desired_trajectories/README.tex.md

 axis equal
 ```

-You should see the following:
+You should see something like this:

 <img src="images/image_for_example_1.png" width="500px"/>